mcgillradar/bugtracker/README.md

 # run processing algorithm (by default will only do one timestamp, but can be extended)
 python tracker.py 201907300300 nexrad kcbw
 ```

-## Design Philosophy

-Makes heavy use of object-oriented programming in Python.

-1. I make use of inheritance to allow reusable code between the IRIS, NEXRAD and ODIM_H5 processing code.
-For example:
-* Processor -> IrisProcessor
-* Controller -> IrisController and Controller -> NexradController
-* Filter -> ClutterFilter, PrecipFilter

-2. Important information about the rader is contained within the Metadata and GridInfo classes.